sinf/react-meeting-times/README.md

 # react-meeting-times

-Find a suitable day and time for your meeting together in a web app
+This web app helps you and your friends agree on a day and time to meet.
+It should be simple:

+- Open the website
+- Set your nickname (no logins, passwords or emails)
+- Create a meeting with 1 click (or join an existing meeting by following a URL)
+- Paint your timetable on the calendar
+- See which hours were painted by the most users